corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/api/api-ledger-token-selection.md

 * **Consumed/Unconsumed Status** Only tokens that are unconsumed are eligible for selection.
 When a transaction is finalized, all the input states for that transaction are considered consumed and immediately become ineligible for selection.
 Conversely, any output states of a finalized transaction, become available for selection, if the other criteria below are met.
 * **Relevancy** By default, a state is relevant if the holding identity (node) is a participant in the transaction.
 However, the you can control the relevancy of a state by implementing the `isRelevant` method on the states contract.
 Only output states marked as `isRelevant=true` are available for selection.
 * **State Observer** Only states that have an associated implementation of `UtxoLedgerTokenStateObserver` are available for selection.

-## Token Selection Cache Sync

-The fundamental purpose of the Token Selection service is to allow flows to claim tokens for spending without the need for expensive or intrusive database operations.
-To achieve this, the service uses a cache to store tokens and their lock status.
-This cache is backed by the messaging APIs.
-As a result, Corda must manage hydrating the cache, updating the cache in near real-time with database updates, checking that the cache and database are in-sync, and re-syncing the cache when required.

-Corda supports re-sync requests that force a complete re-publish from the database to the cache.
-Thiss can be triggered manually via an API call or triggered by Corda if it detects that it is out of sync.
-The assumption is that on a full reset, the system starts, runs a sync test, detects that it is out of sync, and requests a re-sync.

-On a state produce or consume event in the database, Corda publishes and updates the cache.

-To cover missing states from the cache, Corda periodically (~every 10 mins) publishes a batch of unconsumed state refs (~5K) as a sync check.
-The cache validates that these refs are in the cache and if any are missing, publish a resync request to trigger Corda to perform a full re-sync.
-The batch of state refs published should be on a rolling basis, from oldest to newest.

-To cover stale states in the cache, the cache periodically publishes a block of state refs (~5k) back to the database to check if any are consumed.
-If any are consumed, the datbase should publish consume events for the states to bring the cache back inline with the database.